Trust celebrates 10th birthday by supporting local communities in style!

 It is the first partnership project between a family business and a charity of its kind in the UK.
-By the time Gloucester Services southbound opens in the summer of 2015 it will have:
+Gloucester Services has already:

 Created around 400 permanent local jobs targeted at local people

 Supported more than 200 local and regional food and craft producers in its farm shops, butcher and fish counters, lifestyle sections and kitchens